vuejs/vuepress/packages/docs/docs/theme/README.md

 ### Layout Component

-Suppose your topic Layouts folder is as follows:
+Suppose your theme layouts folder is as follows:

 ::: vue
 theme